natterstefan/storybook-addon-data/README.md

   }
 ```

-### withDataWrapper
+### withDataHOC

-`withDataWrapper` accepts the same object-array as `withData` does.
-The only
+`withDataHOC` (previously called `withDataWrapper` accepts the same object-array
-difference is, that each `data` provided in any of the objects can be made
+as `withData` does.
+The only difference is, that each `data` provided in any of
-available to the rendered component of the story.
+the objects can be made available to the rendered component of the story.

 This will look similar to: